Go to the top of this page

 Through our business activities, the JAL Group aims to create a society in which all human rights are respected and which we can operate with peace of mind.
 To this end, we will strive to respect the human rights of all stakeholders, including suppliers, customers, and employees, in accordance with our human rights policy.

-In fiscal 2022, in line with the flow of human rights due diligence, we set 10 priority issues to respect human rights.
-Based on reviews of these efforts and dialogues with experts, in 2023 we will replace 1 of the 10 priority issues and work on total of 10 priority issues to respect human rights through our business activities.
+In fiscal 2023, in line with the flow of human rights due diligence, we set 10 priority issues to respect human rights.
+Based on reviews of these efforts and dialogues with experts, in 2024 we added 1 priority issue and work on total of 11 priority issues to respect human rights through our business activities.

 Suppliers

 We will work together with our business partners to build a sustainable supply chain that includes respect for human rights and appropriate labor practices.
 We also conduct risk assessment and monitoring to confirm the soundness of our supply chain.
-In addition, we will continue to procure products and meals that take human rights into consideration, such as service supplies and meals provided on flights and in lounges.
+In addition, we will respect human rights through dialogue with stakeholders, and also we will continue to procure products and meals that take human rights into consideration, such as service supplies and meals provided on flights and in lounges.

 Confirmation of respect for human rights in the supply chain